alvo254/cka-study/README.md

         └── kustomization.yaml
 ```

 The base kustomization includes core resources used across all environments, while each overlay specifies environment-specific customizations such as resource limits, replica counts, and additional components.
+For more detailed information, refer to the `Kustomize Structure.md` document in the Docs directory.

 ### Applying Kustomizations